Arimase97/Double-Anonymous-Sketch/README.md

-# Double-blind Sketch: Achieving Fairness for Global Top-K Frequent Items
+# Double-Anonymous Sketch: Achieving Fairness for Global Top-K Frequent Items

 This repository contains all the related code of our paper "Double-blind Sketch:  Achieving Fairness for Global Top-K Frequent Items".